nikomatsakis/babysteps/content/blog/2025-10-07-the-handle-trait.markdown

 One difference, of course, is cost.
 Cloning the `Mutex<Vec<u32>>` will deep-clone the vector, cloning the `Arc` will just increment a referece count.

 But the more important difference is what I call *"entanglement"*.
-When you clone the `Arc`, you don't get a new value -- you get back a *second handle to the same value*.
+When you clone the `Arc`, you don't get a new value -- you get back a *second handle to the same value*.[^entangled]

 [^fp]: and functional programming...

+[^entangled]: And, not coincidentally, the types where cloning leads to entanglement tend to also be the types where cloning is cheap.

 ## Entanglement changes the meaning of the program